GK72/nova-cpp/README.md

 # Nova

-A modern C++ testing framework with the greatest and latest features of C++.
+A header-only macroless modern C++ testing framework with the greatest and latest features of C++.